microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Magic attack bonus = MIND bonus + Level

 Add attack bonus to d20 roll.
 If higher than your opponent's Armor Class (AC), it's a hit.
-Natural 20 is automatically a critical doing maximum damage.
+Natural 20 is automatically a critical, dealing additional damage equal to your weapon/spell's maximum damage.

 If the total attack bonus is +6 or more, a second attack can be made with a -5 penalty to the attack bonus.
 If the total bonus is +11 or more a third attack can be made at a -10 penalty.
 For example, if the total bonus is +12, three attacks can be made at +12/+7/+2.